Twf Blog

-The iconic American soft drink brand Pepsi logo design and concept are just as distinguished as the unique taste of this celebrated drink.
+The iconic American soft drink brand Pepsi’s logo design and concept are just as distinguished as the unique taste of this celebrated drink.

 Intriguingly, the renowned brand’s logo has undergone several changes and has evolved since its first design to the current one, which the world has come to recognize and love.
 The complete shift in the concept and design since 1898 has given the brand a new feel over time.

-Pepsi’s three-part logo was redesigned in 2008, with the top half red and the bottom half blue with a curvy white line running through the center of the globe.
+Pepsi’s three-part logo was redesigned in 2008.
+The top half is red, and the bottom half is blue, with a curvy white line running through the center of the globe.

-Some believe it represents the American flag while others claim that their renewed logo represents the earth’s magnetic field, Chinese geomancy, Pythagoras, dynamics of the earth, and the renaissance.
+Some believe it represents the American flag, while others claim that their renewed logo represents the earth’s magnetic field, Chinese geomancy, Pythagoras, the dynamics of the earth, and the Renaissance.

-The logo is designed to highlight the oscillatory motion of Pepsi and the “gravitational pull” of a can of the product on a supermarket shelf.
+The logo is designed to highlight Pepsi’s oscillatory motion and the “gravitational pull” of a can on a supermarket shelf.
 It is intended to run parallel to the universe’s rate of expansion.

 Who Designed the Pepsi Logo?